-Various agencies around the world have long highlighted a potential pandemic as one of the greatest threats to humankind.
-Since before the outbreak of severe acute respiratory syndrome (SARS-COV) in 2002, institutions like the Centre for Disease Control (CDC) have developed various models for influenza pandemic planning.
+Various agencies around the world have long highlighted a potential pandemic as one of the greatest threats to global health.
+Before the outbreak of severe acute respiratory syndrome (SARS-COV) in 2002, institutions like the Centre for Disease Control (CDC) developed various models for influenza pandemic planning.
 These models extol the importance of social distancing in buying time for immunologists to develop an effective vaccine.
-However, the conventional vaccine development timeline can be torturously slow.
+However, the conventional timeline for vaccine development and testing can be torturously slow.

 Since the genetic sequence of the novel coronavirus, or COVID-19 (SARS-COV-2), was published in January 2020, there has been a concerted effort from academia and industry around the world to accelerate the vaccine development process.
 Advanced ceramic materials manufacturers have been among those looking to leverage next-generation technologies in the fight against COVID-19.

 Among the many avenues currently under consideration is the use of 3D printing with advanced ceramic material feedstocks.
 An EU-funded project named NESSIE is geared specifically toward addressing the slow timeframes of vaccine development using additively-manufactured advanced ceramic material structures.

 Vaccine manufacturing is a complex, often drawn-out process that typically combines the efforts of both public and private entities.
 Every step taken between initial exploratory stages (i.e. antigen identification) and market release is carefully controlled by regional authorities, with the degree of regulatory oversight typically intensifying throughout the development cycle.
 This can inhibit progression and drastically increase timescales, while also acting as a barrier to entry for innovative materials and new technologies into immunological spaces.

 However, the global COVID-19 pandemic has forced manufacturers and regulators alike to begin thinking outside the box when it comes to developing potential vaccines for the novel coronavirus.